![]() |

 Facts

-Rosemary was married to Irish actor William Sherwood (she was the second of his three wives).
+Rosemary was married to Irish actor William Sherwood.

 Career highlights